The Sherman House Museum & The Georgian: Historical Treasure in Central Ohio

 Tickets and Tours

 If you’re looking for an affordable outing for the family, definitely look into this one!
 For each house, students are $2, adults are $6, and seniors are $4.
-They offer discounts for AAA, active military, and South Central Power customers.
+They offer discounts for AAA and active military and veterans.
+You also get a discount for touring both the Sherman and Georgian houses.
 As an adult doing both houses and no claimed discounts, my tickets cost $10 plus $1 for fees.
+Note that entry tickets include a guided tour, and tours start on the hour.

 Regarding the Sherman House Museum Tour…

-The tours are scheduled to be 45 minutes for each house, and the guides try to stick to that for social distancing purposes.
+The tours are scheduled to be about one hour for each house.
 You are, however, able to linger longer in the last couple rooms of the Sherman House museum.
-There’s a lot to read in these couple rooms.
+There’s a lot to read in these rooms.
 And you can visit the gift shops!
-I did the tours back to back, which was sufficient time.
-But if you wanted to read more of the info at Sherman House museum, you could schedule an hour in between tours.
+Visitors often do the tours back-to-back, though there is a few minutes’ of walking between houses.
+If you wanted to read more of the info at Sherman House museum, or if you’d simply not like to feel rushed, you could schedule an hour in between tours.

 Final Thoughts on the Sherman House and the Georgian